glowcouch/social-studies-notes/pages/Migration___Essay.md

 - {{embed ((66d65d94-a1f7-45c8-b469-fef539b828c3))}}
 - The average New Zealand has a net fiscal contribution of $172, whereas migrants have a net fiscal contribution of $2653.
-Furthermore in 2015 migrants contributed an estimated 9 percent (or USD 6.7 trillion) to global GDP
+Furthermore in 2015 migrants contributed an estimated 9 percent (or USD 6.7 trillion) to global GDP - where in 2015 migrants made up 3% of the global population